wwlorey/colors/README.md

 ### Party Mode

 You didn't ask for it and yet here it is.
-Run the `Party Mode: On` command for a splendid display of flashing colors.
+Run the `Colors: Toggle Party Mode` command for a splendid display of flashing colors.

+And when you've had enough, run the `Colors: Toggle Party Mode` command again to stop the party.